-The Association will be governed by a General Assembly as the guiding organ and by a Governing Body as the executive organ.
-There will also be a national representative for each country and a Scientific Council.
+The Association will be governed by a General Assembly as the guiding organ and by a Governing Council as the executive organ.

 The General Assembly is the supreme organ of the Association and will be constituted by all members.
-Its President and Secretary will be those of the Governing Body.
+The General Assembly will be chaired by one of the co-presidents of the Governing Council, and the secretary of the General Assembly will be the Secretary of the Governing Council.

-General Assemblies will be convoked in writing, giving the place, date and time of the meeting, as well as the agenda.
-There should be at least 2 weeks between giving notice of the meeting and the meeting itself.
+General Assemblies calls will be telematic, giving the place, date and time of the meeting, as well as the agenda.
+There should be at least 5 days between the assembly notice and the assembly itself.

-Decisions will be taken on a simple majority vote of those present, with the President having the casting vote.
+Decisions shall be taken on a simple majority votes of those numerary members present.

 The General Assembly can: